 When I began my photography career, virtually all my fine art images were black and white.
 Acadia was one of the first places I photographed exclusively in color, though I've been working in black and white there in recent years too.
 The color of the light in northern Maine is different from any other place I've photographed, and it plays well over the foliage, granite cliffs and serene skies common in Acadia.

-In 2014, I wrote the ebook, The Photographers Guide to Acadia, and in 2015 I self-published Under October Skies, a coffee table photography book of my favorite images of the Park, made during nine of my annual October visits.
+In 2014, I wrote the ebook, The Photographers Guide to Acadia (now in its second edition), and in 2015 I self-published Under October Skies, a coffee table photography book of my favorite images of the Park, made during nine of my annual October visits.

 Visit my website dedicated to my Acadia photos, Images of Acadia.